Skip to Content

 Eligibility

 This opportunity is available to any undergraduate student who is majoring in Business at Sprott and in good standing.
 Eligible applicants must have completed their first year of coursework at the time of application.
-Students who intend to graduate during the research time (i.e., at spring convocation) are eligible to apply, but must commit to submitting a written blog about their experience by mid-August 2025.
+Students who intend to graduate during the research time (i.e., at spring convocation) are eligible to apply but must commit to submitting a written blog about their experience by mid-August 2026.
 Preference will be given to full-time students, but part-time students are eligible to apply.
 Students can apply to work with any research faculty at the Sprott School of Business where there is an overlap in mutually beneficial research goals.

 Compensation

-Participant Requirements
+Purpose and Participant Requirements

 Students are responsible for finding a Sprott faculty member with whom to work.
 The student’s role is to provide general assistance to the supervisor while working on a specific research project (can be an existing project or a new project determined by the faculty supervisor).